Customize Consent Preferences

-Understanding the Benefits of Filing ITR in India
+Understanding the Benefits of Filing I

 Income tax is a significant source of revenue for the government, and every Indian citizen earning above a certain threshold is obligated to pay tax on their income.
 However, many are unaware of the extensive benefits that come with filing the Income Tax Return (ITR).
 This article elucidates the advantages of ITR filing, which go beyond just fulfilling a legal obligation.